 No Name Given: Except for Granga and Caiman, most of Andross's troops aren't given a name.
 The former is one of the few vehicle-piloting foes whose boss fight uses the pilot's name instead of the vehicle's name, with this detail being pointed out in the guide for the Nintendo 64 version.

 No One Gets Left Behind: The reason why Fox takes a detour to Titania after the Sector X boss knocks Slippy there (that is, if you take too long to destroy him).
+Although, due to the game allowing the choice of the alternate route if the player obtains a "Mission Accomplished" rather than a "Mission Complete" on a level, Slippy will end up stranded on Titania anyway for no clear reason.

 The Obi-Wan: James.
 "Never give up.
 Trust your instincts."